 Along with these belly-slimming foods, don’t forget to drink plenty of water!

 Water helps with weight loss and a flat stomach a few different ways.
 First of all, note that 75% of the times you think you’re hungry, you’re actually thirsty.
 So before you reach for a snack, make sure you are well-hydrated Sufficient water intake also prevents dehydration · dehydrated bodies retain water.
-While water needs vary among individuals (climate, activity level, etc.}, you’ll know you are drinking enough and you’re not dehydrated when your urine is clear or light yellow in color· eight cups a day is just a guideline.
+While water needs vary among individuals (climate, activity level, etc.}, you’ll know you are drinking enough and you’re not dehydrated when your urine is clear or light yellow in color· eight cups a day is just a guideline, also, make sure your water is coming from a good source, it is better if you drink water from a filter like the lg refrigerator water filter, it helps take the all the impurities away while keeping all the nutrients.

 Water: Water is essential for your skin, digestion, metabolism, hormones, and all of your body’s other systems.
+Having the best water filtration system is important.
+You should View Pricing and the different systems offered to make sure you get clean water to maintain hydrated and healthy.
 It maintains hydration for moist, plump, and blemish-free skin.
 As a digestive aid, it rids the body of toxins, waste, and impurities while supporting regularity.
 For a refreshing summer drink, add cucumber and mint or strawberries and citrus fruits to a pitcher of water and keep it refrigerated or in a cooler.

 Protein: Protein builds and repairs tissue, and is essential to skin, hormones, enzymes, and the immune system.
 Your body’s natural antioxidant enzymes protect against oxidative stress.
 Nuts, seeds, Greek yogurt, turkey slices, low fat cottage cheese, fish, chicken, and lean chicken, turkey, and beef burgers are all great sources of protein.